isomerpages/isomer-redirection/README.md

 ## Isomer Redirection Service

-This repo contains the source code for the Isomer redirection service.
+This repository contains the source code for the Isomer redirection service.

 This README is meant for the admins of Isomer.
 It covers how to configure the redirection service.